Queued Updating Conflict Detection and Resolution

 When you create a publication using queued updating, you select a conflict resolver to be used if any conflicts are detected.
 The conflict resolver governs how the Queue Reader Agent handles different versions of the same row encountered during synchronization.
 You can change the conflict resolution policy after the publication is created as long as there are no subscriptions to the publication.
 The conflict resolver choices are the following:

 - Publisher wins and the subscription is reinitialized

 Conflicts are recorded and can be viewed using the Conflict Viewer.

 To set the queued updating conflict resolution policy

 - SQL Server Management Studio: How to: Set Queued Updating Conflict Resolution Options (SQL Server Management Studio)

 - Replication Transact-SQL programming: How to: Enable Updating Subscriptions for Transactional Publications (Replication Transact-SQL Programming)

 To view data conflicts

-- SQL Server Management Studio: How to: View Data Conflicts for Transactional Publications (SQL Server Management Studio)
+- SQL Server Management Studio: How to: View Data Conflicts for Transactional Publications with Queued Updating Subscriptions (SQL Server Management Studio)